 6. Proper Address and Client Communication

-A lot of orders are delayed not only because the preparation takes long, but also because of the prolonged delivery time.
+A lot of restaurant delivery orders are delayed not only because the preparation takes long, but also because of the prolonged delivery time.
 Your delivery guys might find it difficult to reach a given address.
 This is a tiny hurdle that can be easily managed with proper communication with the customers.
 Make a call to the customer before taking their order out for delivery to confirm the address and ask for proper landmarks if you think that the address seems incomplete.

 Also, use a CRM software that maintains the name, contact details and the address of the customer so as to avoid asking for the address details each time.
 Provide your riders with a GPS that helps them locate the customers’ address as well.